Disinfection Requirements Rule

 - Nitrification Control Plan: Any community or nontransient noncommuity water system using chloramines or purchasing water treated with chloramines must develop and implement a nitrification control plan by April 29, 2019.
 Then plan must conform to industry standards (such as AWWA’s M56 Manual on Nitrification) and contain a system-specific monitoring plan and a response plan with expected water quality ranges and action levels.
 The plan must be updated as necessary, retained on site and made available to DEP upon request.

 - Water systems conducting compliance measurements for free or total chlorine residual need to ensure both the analyst(s) and equipment used are compliant with Method 334.0 quality control practices.
-Please refer to the Fact Sheet for additional information.
+Please refer to the Fact Sheet and the Method 334.0 webpage for additional information.

 The proposed DRR rulemaking was originally included in the Proposed Revised Total Coliform Rule (RTCR).
 However, on April 21, 2015, the Environmental Quality Board (EQB) approved the proposed RTCR with modifications.
 The modifications included splitting out the non-RTCR provisions for additional stakeholder input.
 On April 30, 2015, the Small Water Systems Technical Assistance Center (TAC) Board voted to recommend that the regulation be split further, with the non-RTCR rulemaking to focus solely on the disinfection requirements and the minor corrections needed to obtain or maintain primacy.
 Additional TAC meetings were held on May 18, May 26, June 16, and June 30, 2015.